Undergraduate Program Overview

-The Major in Mathematics and Secondary Education is a program designed for and limited to students enrolled in the School of Education's teacher education program who are seeking certification at the middle and high school level and who wish to pursue mathematics as their content major.
+The Major in Mathematics and Secondary Education is a program designed for and limited to students enrolled in the College of Education's teacher education program who are seeking certification at the middle and high school level and who wish to pursue mathematics as their content major.
 The program prepares students to become middle and high school mathematics teachers with strong backgrounds in mathematics and pedagogy.
 Graduates will be well prepared to become effective, caring teachers who will bring vision, focus and leadership to their schools.

 Accelerated Degree Programs

 Accelerated Degree Programs (ADP) allows current Marquette University undergraduate students to continue on for a master's degree after completing their bachelor's degrees.
 Applied Statistics ADP students apply for admission after reaching junior standing/after 60 credits, and take classes during their senior year that meet requirements for both their undergraduate and graduate degrees.
 Students double count 12 credits toward both degrees.